Hrushikraj/Android_patches/README.md

 * AntiAds-v2.2.zip - Magisk Module to Block Ads, Porn, Trackers and Phishing Sites on your Android Device.
 (Author=Kero309x)
 * Fake Android ID.zip -The Android Id is faked or replaced so that the application cannot obtain the device's original data.
 * Cnfix - Cnfix patch can kill signatures of android applications with pv hook (Same as of Cnfix App)
-* GooglePlayServices by Edik1d.zip - THis patch is used to remove googleplay services from the APK.
+* GooglePlayServices by Edik1d.zip - This patch is used to remove googleplay services from the APK.
-*
+* patch_RemoveAds+Offline.zip - This patches for removing ads from apps created by TheDarkOnion.
+It contains 3 patches to remove ads and 1 patch to disable internet:
+1. First try RemoveAds-R1
+2. If you face any problem of crash or server error with RemoveAds-R1 then try RemoveAds-R2
+3. RemoveAds-R3 is enough for disabling ads and safe from errors
+4. DisableInternet patch will make your application into offline mode

 ### Contributing